sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

 Registration is now open for [A Midsummer Night’s Dream auditions](https://sedos.co.uk/events/a-midsummer-night-s-dream-workshop-and-auditions).

+This show contains adult content, and explores themes around sexuality.

 *A Midsummer Night’s Dream* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 14-24 September 2022.

+**Special offer:** book tickets for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* simultaneously and receive 10% off.
+Discount will be automatically applied at the box office when booking all three shows in one transaction.